-The entities listed in Part 2 of Schedule 1 are designated by the Minister for targeted financial sanctions under paragraph 6(a) of the Regulations.
+The entities listed in item 6 are designated by the Minister for targeted financial sanctions under paragraph 6(a) of the Regulations.
+These listings are continued in effect pursuant to subregulation 9(3), on the basis that each entity meets the Iran criteria.